 The compilation of ABINIT code relies on the presence of a number of external auxiliary libraries, which have to be installed on the build host in advance.
 Most important are those that provide subroutines for linear algebra methods, Fast Fourier Transform, and storage container formats (HDF5, NetCDF4).
-You may add Libxc to that set of “must have” libraries, which is electronic structure library of exchange-correlation functionals.
+You may add Libxc to that set of “must have” libraries, which is an electronic structure library of exchange-correlation functionals.

 abinit-9.8.2-on-discoverer.ac contains the specific options to be followed during the compilation of the ABINIT code, while